 Conversations@Senesh invites influential public figures to reflect on the Jewish values that shape their lives and drive their accomplishments.
 We hope the themes that emerge from these talks will inspire dialogue in our Senesh community and our thriving Brooklyn neighborhood.

-Conversations@Senesh has been generously funded by Michael H. Steinhardt.
+Conversations@Senesh has been generously funded by Judy and Michael H. Steinhardt.

 Judy and Michael Steinhardt have been important leaders in Jewish philanthropy.
 Mr. Steinhardt, a renowned money manager, closed his pioneering hedge fund two decades ago to focus on a growing passion: transforming, revitalizing and reaching those on the margins of American Jewish life.
 The Steinhardt Foundation for Jewish Life seeks to revitalize Jewish identity through educational and cultural initiatives that are designed to spark a modern Jewish renaissance.
 The Foundation advocates for and supports Hebrew and Jewish literacy, with an emphasis on those who are on the margins of Jewish life.

 Conversation with Nathan Englander and Gary Shteyngart: 7-8pm

 This conversation will be moderated by Senesh parent Joshua Henkin, a published author and director of the MFA program in fiction writing at Brooklyn College.
 Tickets to the conversation are $36 each.

 Reception with the Authors: 8-9:30pm

 This VIP reception includes a reserved seat at the main event, two signed books, and a ticket to the VIP reception.
 Tickets to this reception are $200 each.